sadra-hatami/Mathematics-Toolbox/README.md

 Its goal is not only to perform mathematical calculations but also to help students understand mathematical concepts through organized educational content and practical exercises.

-> **Tagline:** *A comprehensive, fully offline Persian desktop platform combining 40+ specialized mathematical tools with complete middle school math education and powerful problem-solving.*
+> **Tagline:** *A comprehensive, fully offline Persian desktop, surface and android platform combining 40+ specialized mathematical tools with complete middle school math education and powerful problem-solving.*

 ---